rafaelribeiro1510/Course-Scheduling-Optimization/formulation.md

 ## Results

-We used the following weights:
+Our solution used the following weights:

 $W_1 = 1$
 $W_2 = 4$